MattWindsor91/roslyn/concepts/docs/tour.md

 In most languages with concepts---including Concept-C#---the
 compiler solves these obligations through type inference.
-We discuss Concept-C#'s concept inference algorithm later.
+We discuss Concept-C#'s concept inference scheme later.

 ## Derived instances ##